Molly will review applications for 2022-2023 admission to the Clinical Psychology (Community Track) Ph.D. program at DePaul University.

 The information below aims to demystify Molly’s application review process.
 Please note that 1) the guidance does not speak to the review process and expectations of other DePaul clinical faculty, and 2) our program’s admissions decisions also include an assessment of applicants’ overall fit for our Clinical-Community Psychology program.

 Applicants must have research experience.
-Demonstrated scholarship through conference presentations or publications (including manuscripts in progress) is highly suggested.
-McNair Scholars (or participants of similar programs) are strongly encouraged to apply.
+Research in the area of homelessness is not required.
+Demonstrated scholarship through conference presentations or publications, including manuscripts in progress, is highly suggested.
+McNair Scholars or participants of similar programs are strongly encouraged to apply.

 The personal statement is critical for applicants’ articulation of their fit with their prospective research mentor.
+Per DePaul’s Clinical Program admissions guidelines, the personal statement should not exceed two single-spaced pages.
 See below for writing tips specific to Molly’s review process.

-Applicants should clearly describe their research interests.
-Applicants should show some familiarity with Molly’s past or current studies.
-Although fit with the lab is important, Molly appreciates the added value of students’ unique research passions to the lab, so applicants may express research interests that are not perfectly aligned with her current projects.
+Applicants should clearly describe their research experience, focusing on how aspects of the experience, such as research skills and/or conceptual knowledge gained, informed their current research interests.
+They may also incorporate relevant work or volunteer experiences that shaped their interest in pursuing a homelessness research lab.
+Applicants should show some familiarity with Molly’s publications and/or current studies.
+Although fit with the lab is important, Molly appreciates the added value of students’ unique research passions to the lab, so applicants may express research interests that are not perfectly aligned with her recent projects.

 Applicants are highly recommended to articulate their intention to promote diversity and equity through their work.
 This may be expressed through research interests in addressing diversity, equity, and/or cultural competency in homeless service delivery and/or the field of clinical psychology.